Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 It’s freezer-friendly—This sauce keeps well in the fridge for up to 2 weeks or frozen for up to three months, so you can enjoy the taste of summer later.

-Summer grilling season doesn’t last long, so give this homemade BBQ sauce recipe a try while you can.
+Summer grilling season doesn’t last long, so give this Homemade BBQ Sauce recipe a try while you can.
 It’s flavourful, versatile, made with pantry staple ingredients and so much better than anything you can buy in a store!

 If you make this recipe, please tag me on Pinterest or Instagram so I can see!